rdutra/office-presence/README.md

 #### Creating a new migration

 1. Decide on a descriptive name and version.
-We use zero-padded numbers (e.g. `002_add_presets.rb`) but timestamps work just as well.
+We use zero-padded numbers (e.g., `002_add_presets.rb`) but timestamps work just as well.
 2. Create the file inside `db/migrations`:
    ```bash
    VERSION=002